Te Keepa Te Rangihiwinui: Early life

+Pursuit of Te Kooti

 As soon as Titokowaru ceased to be a threat, Te Keepa and his men were transported to the East Coast to join in the pursuit of Te Kooti.
-Such was his reputation that the attack on Te Porere near Tongariro was delayed until Te Keepa and his men arrived; they were marching up the Whanganui River in the face of snowstorms and volcanic eruptions.
+Such was his reputation that the Battle of Te Pōrere near Tongariro was delayed until Te Keepa and his men arrived; they were marching up the Whanganui River in the face of snowstorms and volcanic eruptions.

 The final pursuit of Te Kooti through the Ureweras was largely handed over to Te Keepa and another Māori war leader, Ropata Wahawaha.
 He and his men returned to Whanganui in 1871.
-Over the following years he was honoured with the Queen's Sword of Honour in 1870, the New Zealand Cross in 1874 and the New Zealand Medal in 1876.
+Over the following years he was honoured with the Queen's Sword of Honour in 1870, the New Zealand Cross in 1874 and the New Zealand War Medal in 1876.

+Later life

 In 1871 Te Keepa was appointed as a land purchase officer in Whanganui.
 He saw this as an opportunity to correct some of the wrongs done to his people during his childhood, a chance to regain some of the land they had lost to the Ngati Raukawa by conquest.
 This almost brought the tribes to war, Te Keepa threatened to call upon his personal following of warriors if the government did not back up his decisions.
 There were some violent clashes before the issue went in his favour.